aws/sagemaker-scikit-learn-extension/README.rst

 For unit tests, tox will use pytest to run the unit tests in a Python 3.7 interpreter. tox will also run flake8 and pylint for style checks.

-conda is needed because of the dependency on mlio.
+conda is needed because of the dependency on mlio 0.2.7.

 To run the tests with tox, run: